Bible-based groups that are authoritarian, legalistic,

 Articles and links in this section address how to recognize it and deal with it, with links to outside help and resources, and document family abuse in the Geftakys Assembly.
 Additional resources on the effects of family abuse, and the proper roles of spouses and parents, can be found in the Biblical Perspectives and Recovery sections of the site.

-If you feel you are in danger, call your local domestic violence hotline, or contact your local women's resource center or YWCA.
+If you feel you are in danger, call your local domestic violence hotline, your local women's resource center or YWCA.

 We want to frame the discussion of domestic violence with some brief excerpts from The Domestic Violence Sourcebook by Dawn Bradley Berry, J.D., an expert on the subject.
 She explains why victims of domestic violence do not speak up when apparently given the opportunity, and may even cover up or deny the abuse.
 The book shows that the real-world foremost concern in domestic violence cases is to provide safety for the woman and children.
 This may not be so in patriarchal groups, for example Judy's situation in the Geftakys Assembly.